julien-sebire/jsdd/versioning/git-start.md

-[Neurone6 devdoc](../README.md) &gt; Start with Git
+[JSDD](../README.md) &gt; Start with Git

 # Versioning your collaborative work with Git

-Here is a list of guidelines to how we manage collaborative work at Neurone6, using the excellent versioning tools Git provides.
+Here is a list of guidelines to how I manage my collaborative work, using the excellent versioning tools Git provides.

 ## Contents